 Trinity would be nice about it and handed me a pair of boots as a gift.
 Really, he wanted me to trade out my old sneakers for those boots to fit into the band’s look better.
 That was the beginning of my love for vintage western style shirts to which I still have today.
 Plus, it made the band look more unified.

 Let’s start by talking about one word, performance.
-Start thinking of your shows as a performance.
+Start thinking about your shows as a performance.
 People are paying to see you perform.
 If they wanted to just hear your music then they could easily just stream your latest CD on their smartphone.
-If they came out on a Thursday night, they expect a performance.
+When people come out on a Thursday night, they expect a performance.
 If you deliver an amazing performance then you’ll have a fan that will come see you again and again.
 A good performance starts with a great look.
 That is the first thing people will see and you’ll be judged the instant you walk out on stage.